RoseMaryP1/Advance_Lane_FInding/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 I tried different methods to get a better thershold and found the combination looks much better.
-But i am doubted the result on a show road, where the lanes are not much clear